prahladyeri/VisualAlchemist/README.md

 ## License

-`Visual Alchemist` is free and open source and it always will be!
+`Visual Alchemist` is free and open source, and it always will be.
 It is licensed under the [GPLv3](https://opensource.org/licenses/GPL-3.0).

 ## Contribution Guidelines